Unraveling the Mystery of Adhesions and Pelvic Pain

 chronic inflammation

-According to WebMD, the risk for developing adhesions is 93% after an abdominal surgery.
 The incidence of adhesions following gynecological surgery is cumulative with each surgery.
 One study of autopsy investigators found a 90% incidence of adhesions with multiple surgeries, 70% incidence of adhesions in women with gynecological surgery, 50% incidence after appendectomy and more than 20% incidence in patients with no history of surgery.
 This might explain the occurrence of adhesions in athletes who fall repeatedly during sports or in individuals with gut inflammation.
 Often problems develop over time as the body learns to compensate.
-What starts as piriformis syndrome or hip bursitis can lead to pelvic floor tightness and fascial restrictions that can disrupt normal urinary and bowel patterns, menstruation, intimacy and/or core muscle function.
+What starts as piriformis syndrome or hip bursitis can lead to pelvic floor tightness and fascial restrictions, especially when estrogen levels drop, leading to a disruption of normal urinary and bowel patterns, menstruation, intimacy and/or core muscle function.
+Click here to read the hormonal connection to fascia.

 In addition, the belly or gut brain has an influence on fascia and why we believe it is important to address inflammation in the digestive system.
 The gut brain has more than 100 million neurons and as many as 9 times as many neurons in the body come from the enteric nervous system than from the brain itself; in other words, from the bottom-up rather than top-down.
 Many of the neurons in the gut are mechanoreceptors that when stimulated can trigger neuroendocrine changes, including the production of serotonin, the neurotransmitter involved with mood and behavior, and histamine, a substance involved in the inflammatory process.
 Experts now claim that 90% of serotonin is produced in the gut-brain.
 A healthy gut is essential for a healthy mind, and of course, a healthy core.